 As indicated there are two different surveys used as basis for the data.
-On top of that I got the register data of all the observed companies.
+On top of that, register data of all the observed companies will be used.
 The next section will describe the data set more thoroughly.

-3 Data
+Data

-In this study I will work with tree different data sets: the ICT survey, the Meadow Survey and financial data.
+This study will work with tree different data sets: the ICT survey, the Meadow Survey and financial data.